puppetlabs/puppet-docs/source/pe/3.7/puppet_data_library.markdown

 PuppetDB stores up-to-date copies of every node's **facts,** **resource catalogs,** and **run reports** as part of each Puppet run.
 External tools can easily query and search all of this data over a stable, versioned HTTP query API.
 This is a more full-featured replacement for Puppet's older Inventory Service interface, and it enables entirely new functionality like class, resource, and event searches.

 * [See the documentation for PuppetDB's query API here.][puppetdb_api]
-* Since PuppetDB receives all facts for all nodes, you can extend its data with [custom facts](/guides/custom_facts.html) on your puppet master server.
+* Since PuppetDB receives all facts for all nodes, you can extend its data with [custom facts](/guides/custom_facts.html) on your Puppet master server.

 [puppetdb_api]: /puppetdb/2.2/api/index.html